Frequently Asked Questions

 Each ship has a Medical Clinic, stocked with a wide range of common basic medications, including seasickness medication, and capable of supporting a wide range of medical issues.
 Please note, there are no lab or radiology capabilities on board.

 In the unfortunate event of a serious medical problem, our onboard doctor will take every possible step to stabilize the patient, who can then be evacuated to the nearest facility or airfield; either Ushuaia, Stanley, or King George Island, for more comprehensive diagnosis and treatment.
 Please be aware that there are limits to what our physicians can treat and evacuations in this remote area may be lengthy.
-Because of this, we recommend a travel insurance policy with a high level of evacuation coverage.

 All guests are required to complete a medical questionnaire that is reviewed by our Medical staff who will contact your agent if they foresee any difficulties with the safety of your voyage.
 Medical information is kept on board for reference in the event of a medical problem.